Rust-GCC/gccrs/gcc/config/aarch64/aarch64-simd.md

   [(set_attr "type" "neon_reduc_add<q>")]
 )

-;; For 64-bit input modes an ADDP is represented as a concatentation ;; of the input registers into an 128-bit register which is then fed ;; into a pairwise add.
+;; For 64-bit input modes an ADDP is represented as a concatenation ;; of the input registers into an 128-bit register which is then fed ;; into a pairwise add.
 That way we avoid having to create intermediate ;; 32-bit vector modes.